billyball1517/chrome-remote-desktop/README.md

 `su - user`

-We need to generate and propogagate ssh keys so the conatiner can make a connection without authenticating every time.
+We need to generate and propagate ssh keys so the container can make a connection without authenticating every time.
 Just accept the defaults, and don't require a passphrase.

 `ssh-keygen`